Introduction to GITT 2.0

 Above all, GITT 2.0 can be used in any environment in which the interprofessional team is focused on a particular quality improvement project.

 The links in the table of the contents to the right provide an introductory view of GITT 2.0 along with background information on healthcare and aging, and interprofessional practice.
-In order to purchase the full toolkit visit our elearning center.
-You must create an account to access this resource.

 For any questions, please email email@example.com.